 The 34-year-old singer testified that her song was developed after her collaborators presented a series of short instrumental passages, hoping to ignite some inspiration.

-“If something sparked my interest, I would go, `Hmm, I have some ideas,”' Perry testified.
+“If something sparked my interest, I would go, `Hmm, I have some ideas,”' Perry testified during about a half-hour on the stand.

 She said that after hearing an interesting passage, she and co- defendants Sarah Hudson, Dr. Luke, Max Martin and Cirkut began to fashion the tune that later appeared on her fourth studio album, “Prism,” and which she performed in a truncated version at the 2015 Super Bowl.